SpotlightKid/nexus-challenge.osamc.de/pages/results.md

 [Open Source Music Nexus Challenge 2019.zip](/downloads/Open Source Music Nexus Challenge 2019.zip) (151 Mb)

-The challenge results were presented at the [Sonoj Coonvention 2019](https://sonoj.org) in Cologne.
+The challenge results were presented at the [Sonoj Convention 2019](https://sonoj.org) in Cologne.
 You can download a PDF file of the [slides of the presentation](/downloads/presentation-nexus-challenge.pdf) or the [OpenDocument Presentation (ODP)](/downloads/presentation-nexus-challenge.odp).